SaltyMonkey/dps-site-frontend/src/components/Markdown/Info/About/Rules.md

 ### Main

-+ Administration have rights to change any rule without notification
++ Administration reserves the right to change any rule without notice.
-+ By using this site or uploading data you are agrees with all rules automatically
++ By using this site or uploading data, you agree to all rules automatically

 &nbsp;

 ### Uploads

-+ Any upload can be removed by administration without any notification
++ Any upload can be removed by administration without any notification.
-+ Any upload can be rejected from being uploaded by any reason without notification
++ Any upload can be rejected from being uploaded for any reason without notification.
 + You can't opt-out just because you wish - your character name and character DPS is NOT personally identifiable information.
-+ Upload isn't last resort of truth and can't be used as evidence in discussion with publisher.
++ Upload is not a last resort of truth and cannot be used as evidence in any discussion with publisher.
-+ Using game bugs (using wrongly clearable buffs, bosses mechanic intentional bugging) or exploits will lead to removed upload
++ Using game bugs (wrongly clearable buffs, boss mechanic intentional bugging) or exploits will lead to upload removal.
-+ Administration isn't obligated to manually detect cheaters or bugged runs
++ Administration is not obligated to manually detect cheaters or detect bugged runs.

 &nbsp;

  ### Reports

-+ Any security related report MUST be reported only in private message with administration.
-You can publically report all another issues.
++ Any security related report MUST be reported in private message with administration only.
+All other issues may be publically reported.
-+ You can publically report any player if have enough evidence about upload faking or cheating.
-Administration isn't obligated to accept your report.
++ You can publically report any player if you have enough evidence about upload faking or cheating.
+Administration is not obligated to accept your report.
 + Fake reports will never help you achieve better rank.